pkande/xs2a/doc/SPI_Developer_Guide.md

       * **initialAspspConsentData** Encrypted data to be stored in the consent management system

-  * Response by the methods "getPaymentById" will returns payment as a part of SpiResponse and will contains the following data:
+  * Response by the methods "getPaymentById" will return payment as a part of SpiResponse and will contain the following data:

       **contextData**,